 However, there are a few downsides to lightweight down jackets.
 First, they can be expensive.
 And second, the fabric can be fragile so it can tear if you get it snagged on something sharp.

 NOTE: Down is made from duck or geese feathers.
-Some cheaper brands source their down from inhumane suppliers who force feed and live-pluck their birds.
+Some cheaper brands source their down feathers from inhumane suppliers who force-feed and live-pluck their birds.
 We urge you to buy brands who get their down from humane and sustainable sources (like Patagonia).
 Or you can choose a jacket that uses synthetic down.